Expanded “Baker’s Dozen List” to Build Capacity and Organizational

 +-$100/$250 or greater within 3-5/10 days of donation!

---Thank You Anyway: Will also use 1-Page Summary Page with this.
+--Thank You Anyway: Will also use 1-Page Summary with this.

---Thank You Volunteer: Will also use 1-Page Summary Page with this and often Poster #13.
+--Thank You Volunteer: Will also use 1-Page Summary with this, often Poster #13.
 To Organizational Volunteers

 after their service BUT individual Volunteers only every 6th time or so.